hansarnevartdal/bodiless/README.md

 The overhead of this middleware is hardly noticable, and it can be very convenient to have it permanently installed.
 I recommend defining your own custom header, making malicious use less likely.

-Any malicious user can only remove responses for own rquests, but in the same way that this let's you put a lot of load on your API from a single computer, it can let malicious users do the same.
-If you are worried this might happen you can either feature toggle the middleware, or simply add it temporary while testing, and then remove it after.
+Any malicious user can only remove responses for their own rquests, but in the same way that this let's you put a lot of load on your API from a single computer, it can let malicious users do the same.
+If you are worried this might happen you can either feature toggle the middleware, or simply add it temporary while testing, and then remove it after use.